ForrusFire/weepochain/README.md

    python (insert path to run_blockchain.py here)
    ```

-Then, access the client through http://localhost:8080/
+Then, access the client dashboard through http://localhost:8080/

 ### Node Network
 The network uses websockets to communicate with other nodes (P2P).
 The communication protocols ensure that the longest valid chain is dominant on the network, and
 node conflicts are resolved through chain length.

-New nodes must connect to at least one node already on the network.
-This acts as an 'invite' to the main chain.
+New nodes must connect to at least one node already on the network; this acts as an 'invite' to the main chain.

 Node data and chain resolutions are persisted to a folder.

 ### Wallets and Transactions
 Wallets are generated with public and private key encryption based on the RSA algorithm.
 Transactions are also generated through RSA encryption and signatures are verified
-on the nodes.
+by the nodes.

 ### HTTP Server